top of page

 Biochar, a charcoal-like substance made by heating organic materials with limited oxygen, is a powerful tool for sustainable gardening and agriculture.
 Its porous structure, with a massive surface area, acts like a sponge in the soil, holding onto nutrients and water for plants to use.

 However, freshly produced biochar can initially surprise gardeners by grabbing nutrients away from plants.
 This is where "charging biochar" becomes important.
-Moreover, charging your biochar can maximize its potential to boost crop growth and increase yield.
+With the right charging material selected based on your needs, which we will explain later, you can maximize biochar's potential to boost your crop growth and increase yield.

 Why Charge Biochar?